I love Twitter Lists…

 Lists add a beneficial function to Twitter, giving us the facility to swiftly gain access to targeted groups of individuals who tweet about particular topics

-It does take time to create lists but its very easy.
-You can organise list/groups by industry, geography, personality or however you wish.
-Lists are created like herds of sheep that you have to gather into the pen, once they are gathered together they are there until you let them out.
+It does take time to create lists but it’s very easy.
+You can organize list/groups by industry, geography, personality, or however you wish.
+Lists are created like herds of sheep that you have to gather into the pen.
+Once they are gathered together they are there until you let them out.

-After you have created your list/group you can add users to the list, either by typing in their name – going through your followers – by searching or just adding them as you see them by accessing their profile page.
+After you have created your list/group you can add users to the list, either by typing in their name.
+You could go through your followers by searching or just adding them as you see them by accessing their profile page.

 The good bit

-You can list users without the need to follow them – so for instance –if you aren’t in the industry, you might choose to have a list with all the celebrities on (that are never likely to follow you back anyway) – you can still see what they are all saying – and it doesn’t clutter up your tweet stream.
+You can list users without the need to follow them.
+For instance, if you aren’t in the industry, you might choose to have a list with all the celebrities on.
+IE, Those that are never likely to follow you back anyway.
+That way you can still see what they are all saying – and it doesn’t clutter up your tweet stream.
 Then, when you aren’t busy and you are chilling, you can just click the list and see their latest tweets.

-If a user follows your list that you don’t want – IE spammers – you can just block them, which I’m pleased about – or the other way round if you are put on a list you don’t like – you block the creator of the list.
+If a user follows your list that you don’t want (IE spammers) you can just block them.
+Or the other way round if you are put on a list you don’t like, you block the creator of the list.

 Twitter lists could take over followfriday – it’s a quick and easy way to see user’s most influential or fun people.

-Furthermore you can follow other users lists which much easier than searching for individual users in a particular field and if you want to follow an individual at a later date you can do.
+Furthermore, you can follow other users’ lists.
+Which much easier than searching for individual users in a particular field.
+If you want to follow an individual at a later date you can do.

 What we do really need now is a Twitter List Directory; we need to be able to discover more lists effortlessly and expeditiously.

-10 reasons why we love making lists – http://bit.ly/lVppT
+10 reasons why we love making twitter lists – http://bit.ly/lVppT

 Do you like lists?
 Please comment…..